tacodenouter/taco-2019-02/content/posts/hello-world.md

 ### Savoir-faire

-During a factory visit I took a large  Here’s a high level overview of Le Chameau’s e-commerce site covering in-depth pages of their product lines categorised per purpose, company history and philosophy.

-### Understated luxury

 Le Chameau’s boots have an understated luxury that it loved and revered by people living and aspiring to country life.
-So it only made sense to treat the website with the same attention to detail and love of life.
+So it only made sense to treat the website with the same attention to detail, craftsmanship and joie de vivre.
+During a factory visit we took hundreds of photos showing artisan bootmakers transforming raw materials into high-end boots.